 Spirit Attire is designed to show school spirit through Saints monogrammed shirts and/or sweatshirts only.
 If this day is given to the student body, the individual student has the option of meeting the Spirit Attire guidelines or meeting the dress code requirements of that day.
 The spirit wear must be clearly displayed at all times.

 Regular Student Attire is to be maintained on Spirit Days with the following exceptions:

 - 1. A T-shirt may be worn if it is a St. Augustine athletic team shirt regardless of color combination. - 2.
 No physical education wear may be worn.
-No sweat pants, No warm-up pants, No athletic shorts of any kind. - 3.
+No athletic shorts of any kind. - 3.
+Saints monogrammed team sweatpants may be worn. - 4.
 Jeans may be worn with spirit wear attire.